soar-telescope/goodman_pipeline/docs/change_history.rst

 - Bugs Fixed:

-  + pandas DataFrame index is unusable when partial parts are eliminated Added ``index_reset(drop=True)``
+  + :class:`~pandas.DataFrame` index is unusable when partial parts are eliminated.
+    Added ``index_reset(drop=True)``

+- Improved some logging messages

+  + Informs in debug mode the files that are discarded.

 .. _v1.1.1: